Halcyon Days: The City in the Sands ARC Opens 7/28. Release Date 8/25. Pre-Order Now

 Prologue: Lucan

-1 Hour After The Rise of the Azure Colossus
+One Hour After the Rise of the Azure Colossus – White Hill, Iveria

 The world was being reborn in judgment and rain, and Lucan was once again dealing with heretics.

-Below, the Azure Colossus stood fifteen hundred feet under the tumultuous sky.
-Its crystalline armor was slick with water, its blue flesh lit by something steadier than lightning.
+Below, the Colossus stood fifteen hundred feet under the tumultuous sky.
+Its crystalline armor was slick with water, its blue flesh lit by a glow steadier than lightning.
 The Iverian skyships swarmed it like wasps, their shardshot cannons blazing against that impossible hide.
-Deck plates thrummed beneath the prince's feet with each distant impact.
+Deck plates thrummed beneath the prince’s feet with each distant impact.
 Rivets sang under stress.

 The city of White Hill was effectively gone.
-The ruptured shell lay shattered across the verdant plain.
+The ruptured shell lay scattered across the verdant plain.
 What remained would drown in dust and deluge by nightfall.

 As planned, as decreed.